sqonk/phext-datakit/docs/api/Vector.md

 ```
 Transform a set of rows and columns with vertical data into a horizontal configuration where the resulting array contains a column for each different value for the given fields in the merge map (associative array).

-The group key is used to specifiy which field in the array will be used to flatten multiple rows into one.
+The group key is used to specify which field in the array will be used to flatten multiple rows into one.

 For example, if you had a result set that contained a 'type' field, a corresponding 'reading' field and a 'time' field (used as the group key) then this method would merge all rows containing the same time value into a matrix containing as many columns as there are differing values for the type field, with each column containing the corresponding value from the 'reading' field.